 Community-based diversion process

-Most young people are dealt with by the Police without ever going to the Youth Court.
-This could mean getting a Police warning, or being referred to Police Youth Aid for what’s called ‘Alternative Action’.
+Most young people who come into trouble with the law are dealt with by police without ever going to the Youth Court.
+This could mean receiving a police warning, or being referred to Police Youth Aid for what is called ‘Alternative Action’.

 Alternative Action means the young person, their family and the Police decide on a plan to deal with the offending.

 An Alternative Action plan might include:

 - writing an apology letter;

 See the video at the bottom of the page to find out more about this process.

 For more serious offending, the process will depend on the age of the child or young person:

 - Children aged 10-13 will usually be dealt with in the Family Court as part of proceedings about their care and protection.

 - Children aged 10-13 charged with very serious offences (such as those carrying a maximum penalty of at least 14 years in prison) will come before the Youth Court.